ChroniclingAmericaQA: A Large-scale Question Answering Dataset based on Historical American Newspaper Pages: Dataset Analysis

 \item \texttt{BERT-base\footnote{\url{https://huggingface.co/bert-base-uncased}}:} without any fine-tuning. \item \texttt{BERT-base-SQuAD\footnote{\url{https://huggingface.co/csarron/bert-base-uncased-squad-v1}}:} fine-tuned on the SQuAD 1.1 dataset. \item \texttt{BERT-base-ChroniclingAmericaQA:} fine-tuned on the ChroniclingAmericaQA dataset. \item \texttt{BERT-base-SQuAD-ChroniclingAmericaQA:} fine-tuned on both SQuAD 1.1 and ChroniclingAmericaQA datasets. \item \texttt{RoBERTa-base\footnote{\url{https://huggingface.co/FacebookAI/roberta-base}}:} without any fine-tuning. \item \texttt{RoBERTa-base-SQuAD\footnote{\url{https://huggingface.co/deepset/roberta-base-squad2}}:} fine-tuned on the SQuAD 1.1 dataset. \item \texttt{RoBERTa-base-ChroniclingAmericaQA:} fine-tuned on the ChroniclingAmericaQA dataset. \item \texttt{RoBERTa-base-SQuAD-ChroniclingAmericaQA:} fine-tuned on both SQuAD 1.1 and ChroniclingAmericaQA datasets. \item \texttt{T5-large\footnote{\url{https://huggingface.co/google-t5/t5-large}}:} without any fine-tuning. \item \texttt{T5-large-SQuAD\footnote{\url{https://huggingface.co/potsawee/t5-large-generation-squad-QuestionAnswer}}:} fine-tuned on the SQuAD 1.1 dataset. \item \texttt{T5-large-ChroniclingAmericaQA:} fine-tuned on the ChroniclingAmericaQA dataset. \item \texttt{T5-large-SQuAD-ChroniclingAmericaQA:} fine-tuned on both SQuAD 1.1 and ChroniclingAmericaQA datasets. \end{itemize}

-Table \ref{tab:model_performance} summarizes the performance of different transformers on the ChroniclingAmericaQA dataset using standard QA metrics: exact match (EM) and F1 score.
+Table \ref{tab:model_performance} summarizes the performance of different transformers on the ChroniclingAmericaQA dataset using standard QA metrics: Exact Match (EM) and F1 score.
 We measure how well different models can answer questions from both Corrected and Raw OCR paragraphs.
 From the results, it is evident that models used without any fine-tuning performed the worst, as these models lack specific knowledge about the question-answering task.
 Conversely, models fine-tuned on the SQuAD 1.1 dataset show significant improvements, highlighting the benefits of fine-tuning on task-specific datasets.
 Notably, the highest performance levels are observed from the models trained on the ChroniclingAmericaQA dataset itself, depicting the importance of fine-tuning on specific datasets.
-However, models trained on both SQuAD and ChroniclingAmericaQA give even better performance, suggesting that combining domain-specific knowledge such as historical content and general task specific knowledge can even enhance the performance of models.
+However, models trained on both SQuAD and ChroniclingAmericaQA give even better performance, suggesting that combining domain-specific knowledge such as historical content and general task specific knowledge can enhance the performance of models.

 We also compare the results of transformer models on both Raw OCR paragraphs and Corrected OCR paragraphs in Table \ref{tab:model_performance}.
-From the results, we can analyze that model performance significantly drops when the Raw OCR paragraph is given as context, suggesting the importance of cleaning the digitized text.
+From the results, we can see that model performance significantly drops when the Raw OCR paragraph is given as context, suggesting the importance of cleaning the digitized text.
 We also show the performance of fine-tuned models over time in Figure \ref{fig:ComparisionModelPerformance}.
 It can be concluded from the figure that the performance improvement due to finetunning on our dataset remains relatively stable over time.

-In summary, we can conclude that results shown in table \ref{tab:model_performance} ensure fine-tuning models on relevant datasets significantly improve the performance.
-Additionally, we can also realize that correcting the OCRed text is crucial for getting better model performance.
+In summary, we can conclude that results shown in Table \ref{tab:model_performance} imply that fine-tuning models on relevant datasets significantly improves the performance.
+Additionally, we can also conclude that correcting the OCRed text is crucial for getting better model performance.